New Approaches to Complexity via Quantum Graphs: Introduction

 \subsection{Outline}

 In \cref{sec:Prelims} we outline the important notation we use, and give some brief background information on complexity theory and aspects of quantum information we require.
-In \cref{Sec:ClassicalCase}, we consider the classical deterministic (\cref{subsec:DeterministicCase}) and probabilistic (\cref{subsec:Probabilistic}) versions of the clique and independent set problems.
-We show their completeness for the complexity classes $\tsf{NP}$ and $\tsf{MA}$, respectively.
-Next, in \cref{Sec:QMA(2)}, we study the clique and independent set problems for quantum channels.
+In \cref{sec:motivation}, we recall the standard definitions of cliques and independent sets for graphs, and connect them to our definitions of these properties for quantum channels.
+Next, in \cref{Sec:QMA(2)}, we define and study the clique and independent set problems for quantum channels.
 We show in \cref{sec:qma2-complete} that the quantum $2$-clique problem is $\tsf{QMA}(2)$-complete, and in \cref{subsec:NewReduction} that this completeness implies a new proof that $\tsf{QMA}(k)=\tsf{QMA}(2)$.
 In \cref{sec:qis}, we discuss the quantum independent set problem for quantum channels.
 Finally, in \cref{Sec:QMA}, we present a restriction of the quantum clique and independent set problems that is $\tsf{QMA}$-complete.
-We also collect some additional results in appendices: first, in \cref{sec:a-k-cliques}, we give reductions from $k$-clique and independent set problems to the correpsonding problem with $k=2$; also, in \cref{a-alternateproof}, we give a simpler but weaker proof of the $\tsf{QMA}(2)$-completeness of the quantum $2$-clique problem.
+In \cref{Sec:ClassicalCase}, we consider the classical deterministic (\cref{subsec:DeterministicCase}) and probabilistic (\cref{subsec:Probabilistic}) versions of the clique and independent set problems.
+We show their completeness for the complexity classes $\tsf{NP}$ and $\tsf{MA}$, respectively.
+We also collect some additional results in appendices: first, in \cref{sec:a-k-cliques}, we give reductions from $k$-clique and independent set problems to the corresponding problem with $k=2$; also, in \cref{a-alternateproof}, we give a simpler but weaker proof of the $\tsf{QMA}(2)$-completeness of the quantum $2$-clique problem.